leandawnleandawn/leandawnleandawn/README.md

 This is not my alter ego unfortunately, but this GitHub is repurposed on School and Personal Projects only..

+Specialized in Robotics, Numerical Computing, and Automation

+Currently Studying Implementation of Numerical Computing in C++, Object Oriented Programming in C++ and Python, and Theory of Machines

 I'MMM SORRYYY~~